 Transatlantic Cyberstalking: Canadian Amanda Todd Victimized by a Dutch Man in 2012, but Justice is Coming

-This story describes trans-Atlantic cyberstalking and bullying at school.
+This story describes trans-Atlantic cyberstalking and subsequent common bullying at school.
 The story from the CBC is here:

 Amanda Todd killed herself weeks after videotaping a plea help (warning: very hard to watch):